Program Details

 The minimum semester requirement is 60 credit units (equivalent to 16 University of Minnesota credits).
 Most classes (modules) carry 15 units, meaning a typical semester will include 4 classes.

-Please note that study abroad students are only able to enroll in classes that are marked open to "associate students."
+As a study abroad student, you are only able to enroll in classes that are marked open to "associate students."
 Use the class search above to filter courses open to associate students.
+Also note that UMN students are not permitted to enroll in Queen Mary's internship course.

 For more information including dates, immigration, housing, and more, visit Queen Mary's study abroad page.